 Pulwama: JeM’s plans of eulogising suicide bomber was shelved after Balakot strike

 New Delhi, Aug 27: The Jaish-e-Mohammad had planned on eulogising the Pulwama bomber Adil Dar and use his clips to inspire the youth of Kashmir.
-Further a massive propaganda programme was being planned to use images showing the bodies of the martyred CRPF jawans, who lost their lives in the attack.
+Further, a massive propaganda programme was being planned to use images showing the bodies of the martyred CRPF jawans, who lost their lives in the attack.

 The National Investigation Agency's chargesheet in the Pulwama attack details the chat transcripts between the terrorists who plotted and executed the attack.
 Most of the data had been deleted and it was with the help of the forensics department that the agency managed to retrieve the data.

-The transcripts retrieved by the NIA helped pierce together the 13,500 page chargesheet.
+The transcripts retrieved by the NIA helped pierce together the 13,500-page chargesheet.

 While the JeM had major plans of eulogising Dar and also put out propaganda videos to inspire the Kashmir youth, the plan was put on hold following the Balakot attack.